Safe and Optimal Learning from Preferences via Weighted Temporal Logic with Applications in Robotics and Formula 1: Experiments

-For both cases, we warm start the MILP solver by selecting the best-accuracy solution among $S = 10000$ uniform random weight samples (cf. Random Sampling (RS) method of \cite{Karagulle2024spl}).
-We then solve the MILP problem with a four-hour time limit, and report the best solution found.
-As a baseline comparison, we repeat the RS method $1000$ times with $S_{RS} = 1000$ weight samples, and report the mean and standard deviations of accuracies.
-Table~\ref{tab:results} shows the results on training and test sets.
-It is important to note that even though a global optimal is not guaranteed when the solver is time-limited, the MILP procedure improves over mean RS performance, which shows almost $10\%$ variability on the test accuracy.
-Also, when compared to its warm-started accuracy, our method raises the accuracy by up to $5\%$.
-Moreover, the learned weights generalize to future seasons with different cars, different teams, and different drivers.
-This highlights the fact that, although driver skills and car performances are at the core of the race success, the proposed method can capture driver-and car-agnostic performance points.
+For both cases, we warm-start the MILP solver by selecting the best-accuracy solution among $S = 10000$ uniform random weight samples (cf. Random Sampling (RS) method of \cite{Karagulle2024spl}).
+We set the cost function as defined in Sec.~\ref{sec:pstament} with the regularization term $\lambda=0.2$.
+We then solve the MILP problem with a four-hour time limit, using Gurobi on a computer with 64 AMD Ryzen Threadripper PRO 5975WX 32-Cores and report the best solution found.
+As a baseline comparison, we repeat the RS method $1000$ times with $S_{RS} = 10000$ weight samples, and report the mean and standard deviations of accuracies.
+RS is shown to be comparable to Gradient-Descent methods in terms of accuracy, and more efficient in terms of computation time \cite{Karagulle2024spl}.
+We do not compare with the naive version (without pruning and log-transform) as MINLPs are highly costly, and the proposed method outperforms the MINLP problem by construction, i.e., a simpler and smaller problem.
+Table~\ref{tab:results} shows the results on training and test sets for both DNF options and both formulas.
+It is important to note that even though a global optimal is not guaranteed when the solver is time-limited, the MILP procedure improves over mean RS performance on the training set and shows promising performance on the test set.
+Also, when compared to its warm-started accuracy, our method raises the accuracy by up to $7\%$.
+Moreover, when $\phi$ is used, the learned weights generalize to future seasons with different cars, different teams, and different drivers.
+This highlights the fact that, although driver skills and car performances are at the core of the race success, the proposed method can capture driver- and car-agnostic performance points.
+We do not observe the same performance with $\tilde{\phi}$, specifically, when DNF/DNS are included, the formula overfits to previous years.
+Options to fix are increasing the regularization constant or choosing a more representative formula.

-When we take a closer look at the learned weights, we see that, for the DNF/DNS excluded case, the most important part of the formula is the initial grid position, followed by lap times, pit times, delta-to-lead, and completion.
-On the other hand, when DNF/DNS is included, the importance order changes to first the lap times, followed by the completion, initial grid position and pit times, and finally, delta-to-lead.
+When we take a closer look at the learned weights, we see that, for the DNF/DNS excluded case, the most important part of the formula is the initial grid position, followed by lap times, pit times, delta-to-lead, and completed laps.
+On the other hand, when DNF/DNS is included, the importance order changes to first the lap times, followed by the completed laps, initial grid position, and pit times, and finally, delta-to-lead.
 These insights can help teams improve their race-day strategies.